EssOthmane/Libft/README.md

 ### How to use
  1. Include the header file 'libft.h' in your main file.
- 2. Type 'make' in the terminal for the compilation process. ('make' for the mandatory part, 'make bonus for the bonus part (linked list functions)')
+ 2. Type 'make' in the terminal for the compilation process. ('make' for the mandatory part, 'make bonus' for the bonus part (linked list functions))
- 3. Compile your main file with the archive libft.a.
+ 3. Compile your main file with the archive 'libft.a'.